The 5 Greatest Threats to Your Money!

 Whatever assets we have, many of us would want them passed down to our children and grandchildren, so losing a property to care costs is a severe blow.
 Care Planning is vital If you are concerned about what you intend to leave your loved ones, no matter your circumstances.

-You haven’t considered how to protect your business
+Threat Four - You haven't considered how to protect your business

 If you own a business or a share of a business, your spouse / partner and children may not inherit your share of a business.